AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/other/2019-11-23-2019-a-gift-from-switzerland-the-evpatoria-report.md

 You gradually raise the volume as your body catches up with the rhythm.
 It doesn't even go up high enough.

-That's how I felt when I first heard *Eighteen Robins Road* by The Evpatoria Report, a post-rock band that hails from Switzerland and that published most of its work before 2010.
+That's how I felt when I first heard The Evpatoria Report, a post-rock band that hails from Switzerland and that published most of its work before 2010.
 Yet here I am in 2019, engrossed in what are some of the most emotionally moving songs I've ever heard.

 Below is a look at some of my favorites from their albums.